nopnop2002/esp-idf-json/json-create-array/README.md

 ```

 __JSON library does not distinguish Interger, Float, Double.__
-__These are all parsed as Numbers and stored in Interger and Double value.__
+__These are all parsed as numbers and stored in both Interger and Double.__